awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Extensions.foreign-data-wrappers.md

 # Working with the supported foreign data wrappers for Amazon RDS for PostgreSQL<a name="Appendix.PostgreSQL.CommonDBATasks.Extensions.foreign-data-wrappers"></a>

 A foreign data wrapper \(FDW\) is a specific type of extension that provides access to external data\.
-For example, by using the PostgreSQL native `postgres_fdw` extension you can access data stored in PostgreSQL DB instances external to Amazon RDS for PostgreSQL\.
-As another example, the `oracle_fdw` extension lets your RDS for PostgreSQL DB instance work with an Oracle database instance\.
-For more information about accessing Oracle data from your RDS for PostgreSQL DB instance, see [Working with Oracle databases by using the oracle\_fdw extension](#postgresql-oracle-fdw)\.
+For example, the `oracle_fdw` extension allows your RDS for PostgreSQL DB cluster to work with Oracle databases\.
+As another example, by using the PostgreSQL native `postgres_fdw` extension you can access data stored in PostgreSQL DB instances external to your RDS for PostgreSQL DB instance\.

 Following, you can find information about several supported PostgreSQL foreign data wrappers\.